 “Zach is always a must read on Trump’s crypto schemes.
 He doesn’t just say what’s happening, he explains it clearly.”

-Heather Cox Richardson, historian and publisher of Letters from an American
+– Heather Cox Richardson, historian and publisher of Letters from an American

-Previously, I reported on Trump’s business interests for ProPublica, Vanity Fair, Politico, Slate, Mother Jones, NBC News, and The Daily Beast.
+Prior to Forbes, I reported on Trump’s business interests for ProPublica, Vanity Fair, Politico, Slate, Mother Jones, NBC News, and The Daily Beast.
 My newsletter 1100 Pennsylvania chronicled high-profile activity at Trump’s D.C. hotel, earning citations in congressional reports, ethics complaints, and international media coverage.

 In 2019, I won the Lowell Thomas Gold Award for Travel News/Investigative Reporting from the Society of American Travel Writers for “Inside the World’s Most Controversial Hotel” for Condé Nast Traveler.